 If you haven't tried Indonesian food yet, short of going to Indonesia, Amsterdam is the place to give it a try.
 Go for a rijsttafel, a feast of around 18 dishes, which will satisfy most appetites and tastes.
 Here are two recommendations to get you started.

 Sumo offers good quality food that's excellent value for money: lunch is €19.95 per person.
 There’s a small supplement for things such as the moreish salmon sashimi, but most dishes fall into the all-you-can-eat category.
 The format is ideal for trying new things and there are plenty of dishes we’d not come across before.
-It’s part of chain and, of the two in Amsterdam, we tried the one at Vijzelstraat 26, near Rembrandtplein.
+It’s part of chain and, of the three in Amsterdam, we've tried the ones at Vijzelstraat 26, near Rembrandtplein, Map and Kleine Gartmanplantsoen 17.
 Map

 Bazar - whether you’re in the Albert Cuypstraat area for the market and want an inexpensive meal somewhere nearby, or you’re just in the mood for something a bit different, Bazar fits the bill on every count.
 It’s set in a vast converted church and decorated, Arabian nights style, with giant lanterns, chandeliers and murals.
 The seating arrangements are basic but comfortable enough, the service is brisk, and the middle-eastern and Mediterranean food is excellent value for money - Albert Cuypstraat 182.
 Map